 On-farm biogas plant in Vaud

-This project, which is ISO 14064-2 certified, saves around 3,500 metric tons of CO2 equivalent emissions per year.
+These projects, which are ISO 14064-2 certified, save around 4,400 tCO2e per year.
 Because on-farm biogas plants provide a year-round source of renewable energy, they help reduce the dependency of Swiss farmers on imported fossil fuels while actively supporting sustainable development in the region.

 Water filters in Cambodia

 In Cambodia, nearly two million rural households do not have access to safe drinking water.
-Due to poor water quality, approximately 2,000 people die each year from diarrhea.
 To reduce the incidence of disease, it is common practice to boil water on wood or charcoal fires before drinking it.
 The wood used for this purpose comes from the surrounding tropical forests, which are under threat, contributing to the already high rate of deforestation.
 Around 30% of Cambodia's forest area has been destroyed in the last 20 years.

 Responsible, local sourcing